Hannah414/Using-C-On-A-Mac/C_Tutorial.md

 Next, we will need to create a function so that C will execute our code. **int main() { }**

 Then , within the curly brackets of the function, we will insert our print command: **printf("Hello World!")** and set our return to 0.
-(Again, we will go over *return* later, when we discuss functions)
+(We will go over *return* later, when we discuss functions)

 ![Example of C code for Hello World](https://i.pinimg.com/564x/a0/20/0d/a0200d8de9b8046270ab92af9ef47b6f.jpg)